 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
 Financial assets include in particular cash and cash equivalents, trade receivables, originated loans and receivables, and derivative financial assets held for trading.
 Financial liabilities include contractual obligations to deliver cash or another financial asset to another entity.
 These mainly comprise trade payables, liabilities to banks, liabilities arising from bonds and finance leases, and derivative financial liabilities.

 A. Financial Instruments - Recognition and measurement

-Financial assets are accounted for in accordance with the provisions of IFRS 9, which distinguishes between four categories of financial instruments.
+Financial assets are accounted for in accordance with the provisions of IFRS 9,

 Trade receivables